SQream/sqream_docs/data_ingestion/sqloader_as_a_service.rst

    * - ``threadCount``
      - Optional
      - ``1``
      - Number of threads to use for loading.
 Using multiple threads can significantly improve the loading performance, especially when dealing with columns that have metadata statistics (e.g., min/max values).
 SQLoader will automatically divide the data into batches based on the specified thread number, allowing for parallel processing.
 You may use ``thread`` both for tables that are partitioned and tables that are not.
-See :ref:`Sizing Guidelines<sqloader_thread_sizing_guidelines>`
+See :ref:`Sizing Guidelines<sqloader_thread_sizing_guideline>`
    * - ``truncate``
      - Optional
      - ``false``